-The New Balance Fresh Foam More v3 is a heavily cushioned, plush, maximalist trainer with a wide, stable platform designed for those looking for ultimate comfort and impact dampening.
+The New Balance Fresh Foam More v3 is a heavily cushioned, plush, maximalist trainer with a wide, stable platform that's great for those looking for ultimate comfort and impact dampening.

 The updates from a disappointing v2 are in, and this shoe is worth another look!

 Watch out Hoka, you’re not the only one that can do max cushioned right.